List of Babylon 5 characters: Alfred BesterAlfred Bester was played by Walter Koenig. He is a senior Psi Cop and a recurring antagonist in the series. J. Michael Straczynski named the character after the science fiction writer Alfred Bester, since telepathy is a recurring theme in his work (most notably The Demolished Man, which partly may have inspired the Psi Corps and the "death of personality" legal punishment in the Babylon 5 universe).

 When Bester first appeared in the Babylon 5 series, he was in pursuit of a powerful telepath named Jason Ironheart, who had been the victim of illegal genetic and drug experiments by the Psi Corps in an attempt to create a powerful supertelepath, a P20 or beyond.
-Bester didn't get along with the command staff, a point which continually occurred throughout the series.
+Bester didn't get along with the command staff, which would be a recurring plot element throughout the series.

 Bester eventually agreed to work with Captain John Sheridan at several points during the Shadow War particularly after the Shadows captured someone very close to Bester.
 However, after Michael Garibaldi was captured during an attack by the Shadows on the station, Bester was able to secretly recover and capture him in turn.
 Bester had become aware of an anti-telepath conspiracy, and decided to try to use Garibaldi to expose it.
 Bester subjected him to subtle reprogramming in order to use him as a sleeper agent.
 He exploited Garibaldi's inherent traits of paranoia and distrust of authority, correctly believing that the conspiracy would view Garibaldi as a prime recruit once alienated from his friends and work.

 The wealthy industrialist William Edgars, the plot's mastermind, believed that a civil war among humanity would be counterproductive no matter how totalitarian the current regime.
 Edgars insisted that Garibaldi draw out Sheridan before he would bring Garibaldi fully into his confidence.
 Garibaldi, not suspecting why he was so driven to find out the innermost secrets of the plot, betrayed Sheridan to agents of the corrupt President Clark.
 Edgars then revealed that his pharmaceutical company, Edgars Industries, had perfected a lethal virus which would attack telepaths' unique genes.
 Any infected telepath would quickly die without regular doses of the antidote they had also created.
 This would reduce telepaths to a slave race and avert the war which many normals and telepaths believed loomed on the horizon.
 After learning this, Garibaldi entered a fugue state, and alerted Bester and the Psi Corps.
 Bester came to Garibaldi, still locked in his robotic paralysis, and revealed the details of the brainwashing and the deception.
 Although tempted to kill Garibaldi, Bester instead removed the commands and left Garibaldi to cope with the realization that he had betrayed everyone he knew on all sides.
 The Corps murdered William Edgars and captured the only known samples of both the virus and antidote.

 It was later revealed that, even with the programming removed, Bester had left in place an 'Asimov', a type of mental block - adapted from the first of Isaac Asimov's Three Laws of Robotics (Bester stated that it had been adapted from the first two of Asimov's laws, but his explanation only covered the first law) - knowing that Garibaldi would likely murder him on sight if not prevented from doing so.
 Lyta Alexander eventually agreed to remove the block from Garibaldi's mind, once he had helped her destroy the Psi Corps.